brickbots/PiFinder/README.md

 * [Software Setup](./docs/software.md)
 * [Developer Guide](./docs/dev_guide.md)

+## Releases and Updates

+If you are using a PiFinder, I recommend you watch releases in this repo.
+Click the 'Watch' button up at the top right of the page, choose 'Custom' and then 'Releases' to make sure you don't miss any new features!

+## Discussions

+Discussions are also active on this repo for asking quesitons and reviewing announcements and news.
+Click the 'Discussions' link about to join in!

 <a href='https://ko-fi.com/brickbots' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />